monocilindro/Awesome-Hydrospatial/README.md

 ## **Free and Open Software for Ocean Mapping (FOSSOM)**
-FOSSOM may be used to optimize survey design, troubleshoot and resolve multibeam system performance issues, derive products, and enhance data visualization and dissemination.
+FOSSOM is developed by institutions, researchers and enthusiasts, providing tools that may be used to optimize survey design, troubleshoot and resolve multibeam system performance issues, derive products, and enhance data visualization and dissemination.

 ### Survey planning and preparations